-Unfortunately, the hot temperatures in July and August also have a daunting impact on local lawns and landscapes by creating water stress.
-When St. Augustine lawns in full sun become water stressed in July and August, they fall victim to attack by the
+Unfortunately, the hot temperatures in July and

+and landscapes by creating water stress.
+When St. Augustine lawns in full sun become water stressed

-Southern Chinch Bug (Blissus insularis).
+Summertime means a in July and August, they fall victim to attack by the Southern Chinch Bug (Blissus insularis).

-Chinch bugs suck the sap from the grass at the point where the blade emerges from the runner, or rhizome.
+Chinch bugs suck the sap from the grass at the the sun, barefoot walks point where the blade emerges from the runner, or rhizome.
 As they feed on the sap, chinch bugs release saliva into the wound, causing the grass to turn yellow and die.